Frequently Asked Questions

 Where should I plug in the WiFi SmartPlug for GFI Notification?

 The free SmartPlug that you will use along with the GFI Notify App to notify you when your GFI outlet trips can be plugged into any electrical outlet that is in series with the GFI outlet that you want to monitor.
 Generally, there can be up to 7 electrical outlets in series “downstream” from this GFI outlet.
+Also see previous question which discusses why you may want to plug something directly into the smart plug.

 How many notifications will I receive after a power loss?